HD 28185 b: Orbit and mass

 HD 28185 b takes 1.04 years to orbit its parent star.
 Unlike most known long-period planets, the orbit of HD 28185 b has a low eccentricity, comparable to that of Mars in the Solar System.
 The orbit lies entirely within its star's habitable zone.

-The amplitude of the radial velocity oscillations means that the planet has a mass at least 5.7 times that of Jupiter in the Solar System.
+The amplitude of the radial velocity oscillations means that the planet has a mass at least 5.7 times that of Jupiter.
 However, the radial velocity method only yields a minimum value on the planet's mass, depending on the orbital inclination to our line-of-sight.
 Therefore, the true mass of the planet may be much greater than this lower limit.
+In 2024, the true mass of the planet was revealed to be about 13.3 Jupiter masses via astrometric measurements of the host star.

-Characteristics
+Composition and habitability

 Given the planet's high mass, it is most likely to be a gas giant with no solid surface.
 Since the planet has only been detected indirectly through observations of the star, properties such as its radius, composition, and temperature are unknown.
 Periastron (0.959 AU), semimajor axis (1.031 AU) and apastron (1.102 AU) irradiances are 112%, 96.6% and 84.5% that of the Earth.

 Since HD 28185 b orbits in its star's habitable zone, some have speculated on the possibility of life on worlds in the HD 28185 system.
 While it is unknown whether gas giants can support life, simulations of tidal interactions suggest that HD 28185 b could harbor Earth-mass satellites in orbit around it for many billions of years.
 Such moons, if they exist, may be able to provide a habitable environment, though it is unclear whether such satellites would form in the first place.
 Additionally, a small planet in one of the gas giant's Trojan points could survive in a habitable orbit for long periods.
-The high mass of HD 28185 b, of over six Jupiter masses, actually makes either of these scenarios more likely than if the planet was about Jupiter's mass or less.
+The high mass of HD 28185 b, of over thirteen Jupiter masses, actually makes either of these scenarios more likely than if the planet was about Jupiter's mass or less.